ADeadTrousers/android_device_Unihertz_Atom_LXL/docs/HOW-TO-BUILD.md

 ### Use imjtool (formerly known as imgtool) to extract from stock rom files

-First follow [the instructions to extract and mount the stock rom files](HOW-TO-EXTRACT_FILES.md)
+First follow [the instructions to extract and mount the stock rom files](HOW-TO-EXTRACT_FILES.md) (You only need to do the part with super.img)

 Then extract all the files we need